AwesomesauceLabs/piglet-manual/index.md

 npm install --global @gltf-transform/cli
 ```

-Once `gltf-transform` is installed, you will be able to convert the textures in a glTF file to KTX2/ETC1S by running:
+You will then be able to convert the textures in a glTF file to KTX2/ETC1S by running:

 ```sh
 gltf-transform etc1s input.glb output.glb